arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 a) Moms are true prophets.. they have serious skin in the game.
 Time has a weird way of proving them right even if you thought they had no clue.

 b) Most ventures fail.
 So while you listen to pied-piper visionary Steve the CEO, keep in mind basic math around "hyper-scale" or even " success " [2].
-If so blessed, talk to friends are VCs, preferably LPs.
-Outcomes include acquisition with double-digit % layoffs ( usually all but non-core engineering ) to absolute write-offs.
+If so blessed, talk to friends who are VCs, LPs.
+Outcomes ranges from acquisition with double-digit % layoffs ( usually all but non-core engineering ) to absolute write-offs.
+The big whale outcomes are statistically a long-lost cousin of some of them mega lotteries.

 c) Take care of your immigration bits and never let it be a leverage that anybody can play with over your hunt.
 Remember this song while you do it: